Troy Teresak.

 Background & research.

 My academic background combines criminal justice and applied intelligence.
-I hold a B.S. in Criminal Justice from Lock Haven University (Magna Cum Laude), an M.S. in Applied Intelligence from Mercyhurst University, and an M.S. in Criminal Justice awarded en route to my doctorate at FIU, with a 3.95 GPA across the doctoral program.
+I hold a B.S. in Criminal Justice from Lock Haven University (Magna Cum Laude), an M.S. in Applied Intelligence from Mercyhurst University, and an M.S. in Criminal Justice (December 2025) awarded en route to my doctorate at FIU, with a 3.95 GPA across the doctoral program.

 My research program focuses on systemic inequalities in the criminal justice system, with particular emphasis on racial disparities in prosecutorial outcomes, immigration and crime, police effectiveness, and LGBTQ+ hate crime classification.
 I use quantitative methods — regression modeling, fixed-effects designs, and large-N analysis — complemented by applied intelligence and OSINT experience.